 5- Heel Fit: Make sure the heel of the foot fits snugly without any heel slip.
 This allows the child to walk and run comfortably with every step he or she takes.

-If these 5 points check-out properly, your child will have a good fit!
+If these 5 points check-out properly, your child will have a good fit.
 I assure you that this is really hard to do, that is why it is important for you to take your child to your local kids’ shoe store to have their feet properly measured.

 Shoe shopping for your child can be a very frustrating experience depending on where you take your child to get fitted for shoes.
-If the person helping you doesn’t know what he is doing, your child might end up wearing the wrong pair of shoes!
+If the person helping you doesn’t know what he is doing, your child might end up wearing the wrong pair of shoes.

 Children feet change with age, so always keep a close eye to your kids’ feet.
-DO NOT assume that just because your child has been wearing a wide or an extra wide width shoe, he or she will always need a wider shoe!
-Some children’s feet tend to narrow down as they grow, while others will stay wide.
+Don’t assume that just because your children have been always wearing a wider shoe their feet will always stay wide.Some children’s feet tend to narrow down as they grow, while others will stay wide.

 Please take care of your kids’ feet by providing them with the correct shoe size!
 Allow them to play and run comfortably in their shoes!